danwilkins/Graphics/com.unity.render-pipelines.universal/Documentation~/light-component.md

 |&nbsp;&nbsp;&nbsp;&nbsp;Important| The light is always rendered at per-pixel quality.
 Use __Important__ mode only for the most noticeable visual effects (for example, the headlights of a player’s car). |
 |&nbsp;&nbsp;&nbsp;&nbsp;Not Important| The light is always rendered in a faster, vertex/object light mode.  |
 | __Culling Mask__| Use this to selectively exclude groups of objects from being affected by the Light.
 For more information, see [Layers](https://docs.unity3d.com/Manual/Layers.html).|

+## Preset
+When using Preset of Light Component, only a subset of properties are supported.